mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~
 label = "MLS 1.0 " + Label;
-content = Context;
+context = Context;
 ~~~

-Here, the functions `SealBase` and `OpenBase` are defined {{RFC9180}}, using the HPKE algorithms specified by the group's cipehersuite.
+Here, the functions `SealBase` and `OpenBase` are defined {{RFC9180}}, using the HPKE algorithms specified by the group's ciphersuite.
 If MLS extensions require HPKE encryption operations, they should re-use the EncryptWithLabel construction, using a distinct label.
 To avoid collisions in these labels, an IANA registry is defined in {{mls-public-key-encryption-labels}}.